robvet/dapr-workshop/Assignment03/step-by-step.md

 ## Step 1: Run RabbitMQ as message broker

-In the example, you will use RabbitMQ as the message broker with the Dapr pub/sub building block.
+In the example, you will use RabbitMQ as the message broker for the Dapr pub/sub building block.
 You're going to pull a standard Docker image containing RabbitMQ to your machine and start it as a container.

 1. Open the terminal window in VS Code.

-1. Start a RabbitMQ message broker by entering the following command:
+1. Start a container instance of a RabbitMQ message broker by entering the following command:

    ```console
    docker run -d -p 5672:5672 --name dtc-rabbitmq rabbitmq:3-alpine